ottopaulsen/MMM-MessageToMirror/README.md

 See [magic-message](https://github.com/ottopaulsen/magic-message) for more details on the server and app code.

+### Setting up for displaying web pages

+The module can be used to send a web page from your laptop (or maybe mobile phone) to the screen and get it displayed there.
+For this to work, you need to share the url of the page you want to display to `https://magic.smoky.no/screens/0`.
+This will open the SendMessageToMirror app, where you must be logged in.
+The page will immediately be sent to the screen.

+NB!
+If you have multiple screens, the '0' in the URL may be changed to send to the right screen.

+One way to set up sharing is to add a share tool that allows you to share a web page by sending it to a URL.
+In Chrome, for example, the [AddToAny](https://chrome.google.com/webstore/detail/addtoany-share-anywhere/ffpgijchhhkhnokafdeklpllijgnbche) plugin does the job.

+Configure the AddToAny plugin or other sharing tool to share the current web page with the following url:

 ## Licensed content

 The default sound file for new messages, ´newmessage.wav´, is a copy of dingding.wav by ljudman, downloaded from [freesound.org](https://freesound.org/s/33244/)